wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 CAUTION: TOOL: Type a password you type into <a target="_blank" href="https://password.kaspersky.com/">password.kaspersky.com</a> to see whether it has been found in a dark database of passwords found in the wild and how long it would take to crack that password.
 However, whatever you type is also logged and stored in their database, which may be accessed by the Russia government.

-A capability table lists the access rights that a particular subject has to objects.
+A <strong>capability table</strong> lists the access rights that a particular subject has to objects.

 PIV (Personal Identity Verification) card, call "CAC" card by the US military. https://piv.idmanagement.gov/ Derived PIV credentials stored securely on mobile device in a TPM.